 Situated within the resort gardens, this two-storey house features a private terrace and balcony offering leafy, treetop views.
 The original, antique furniture of the house has been restored.
 At the entrance is a sitting room fitted with a chaise longue, armchairs and coffee table.
 Double doors lead to the bedroom, furnished with a king-size four-poster bed, writing table and dressing cabinet.
 Adjoining this is a spacious bathroom, bathed in light from the pool garden outside.
 It offers twin vanities, a free-standing bathtub, toilet and separate shower.
 An internal stairway rises from the sitting room to the upper level, featuring a daybed and banquette.
 Other facilities include a pantry serviced by a private butler.

-Children welcome but no facilities except complimentary babysitting.
-There is plenty to see and do in and around the hotel and they'll love the whale watching trip.
+Children are welcome to stay at Amangalla, but please note there are no facilities for them, except complimentary babysitting.
+There is plenty to see and do in and around the hotel.
 Swim, snorkel and go fishing off the boat, or enjoy a picnic in a coconut-fringed cove.
 Complimentary baby sitting is available on request.

 Facilities at Amangalla include a swimming pool, two restaurants (the 'Zaal' and the 'Dining Room'), lounge and spa featuring 5 treatment chambers, gentlemen's and ladies' dressing rooms lead, saunas, steam rooms and hydrotherapy pools.
 There is also a barber shop, salon and a yoga and meditation pavilion.